Always apply for financial aid, even if you think you make too much to qualify.

 At D'Youville, our counselors are committed to exploring a full range of financial aid to make your education as affordable as possible.
 Virtually every student, regardless of income level, is eligible for some sort of assistance.

-When you apply for admission to D'Youville College, you are automatically considered for a merit scholarship, which becomes part of your financial aid package.
+When you apply for admission to D'Youville, you are automatically considered for a merit scholarship, which becomes part of your financial aid package.
 You may also be eligible for other scholarships, grants, loans and work-study to help make your education as affordable as possible.

 Steps to Apply